obiwancannoli/COMP-435-Assignments/README.md

 # COMP-435-Assignments
 Python Cybersecurity Programming Assignments

-This assignment's purpose was to get familiar with scapy on Linux and to spoof packets.
+Assignment 5's purpose was to get familiar with scapy on Linux and to spoof packets.

 We spoofed different types of packets such as TCP, ICMP and Ethernet packets.